You might want to see another GP or specialist to get a second opinion about your diagnosis or treatment.

 - hearing your diagnosis again, which may be distressing

 It can take some time to arrange a second opinion.
 You won't be a priority because you have already seen a doctor or specialist.
-It's important to talk to your doctor about how long any delay is likely to be, and whether a delay in starting treatment would be harmful.
+It's important to talk to your doctor about how long any delay is likely to be.
+Also, discuss whether a delay in starting treatment would be harmful.

 If possible, try not to cancel any tests or treatments booked by your original doctor.
 This might reduce the delay if you choose to continue to see the first doctor.